Tamar-class lifeboat: Description

 The Tamar has a new design of crew workstation with seats that can move up and down 20 cm as the boat passes through rough seas at high speed, and a networked computerised Systems and Information Management System (SIMS) which allows the crew to monitor and control the boat entirely from within the wheelhouse.
-The coxswain and helmsman have seat-mounted throttles, trackerball and joystick controls of the rudder.
+The coxswain and helm have seat-mounted throttles, trackerball and joystick controls of the rudder.
 Alternatively the boat may be monitored and controlled by two controls on the bridge: Dual throttle controls and joystick on the left; dual throttle, wheel and control-screen on the right.
 All aspects of the vessel may also be controlled from this position.

 The lifeboat is completely water-tight allowing it to self-right with up to 60 people on board.
 The boat has the potential to carry a maximum of 120 passengers on board, but without self-righting capability.
-The Survivors Space has room for 10 sitting and 8 standing.
+The Survivors Space has room for 10 sitting and eight standing.
 The Survivors Space is accessed either through the Wheelhouse or the fore deck Emergency Escape Hatch.

 Each Tamar carries a Y Class inflatable boat which can be deployed and recovered while at sea.
 There is a provision for a PWC (Personal Water Craft, more commonly known as a jetski) to be specified instead, should it prove more suitable.

 All Tamar Class lifeboats have sea water sourced open loop heat pump systems on board to keep the crew comfortable in high or low temperature conditions.